 There is nothing worse than getting to a conference and realizing you have left something at home.

-Can you imagine arriving to a presentation and realize that you have forgotten your notepad?
+Can you imagine arriving at a presentation and realizing that you have forgotten your notepad?

 You will therefore need to be prepared and bring everything that will help you get the most from your time at a conference.